shashank-s-k/Customer-Sentiment-Analysis/README.md

 ```
 Customer-Sentiment-Analysis/
-├── sentiment_analysis.ipynb   # preprocessing → TF-IDF → models → evaluation → insights
+├── Sentiment Analysis.ipynb   # cleaning → VADER labels → TF-IDF → 5 models → insights
-├── data/                      # McDonald's reviews dataset
+├── MCReview.csv               # McDonald's reviews dataset
 ├── reports/
 │   └── figures/               # exported PNG charts used in this README
 ├── requirements.txt
 └── README.md
 ```
-*Adjust filenames to match your repo.*

 ---

 ## ⚖️ Methodology Notes (the honest bits)

+- **Labels are VADER-generated, not human-annotated:** sentiment is assigned by a rule-based analyzer (VADER) and then used as the ML training target — so the ~91% accuracy measures how well the classifiers *reproduce VADER's labels*, not agreement with human judgement.
+A natural next step is validating against a hand-labelled sample.
-- **TF-IDF + linear classifiers as strong, interpretable baselines:** fast to train and easy to explain *why* a review was classified a certain way — valuable when the goal is insight, not just a score.
+- **TF-IDF + classical classifiers as strong, interpretable baselines:** fast to train and easy to explain *why* a review was classified a certain way — valuable when the goal is insight, not just a score.
-- **Accuracy isn't the whole story:** with uneven class sizes, per-class precision/recall and F1 matter more than headline accuracy, so all are reported.
+- **Accuracy isn't the whole story:** with uneven class sizes, per-class precision/recall and F1 matter more than headline accuracy, so all are reported alongside cross-validation.
 - **Insight over score:** the project deliberately extracts the *drivers* of each sentiment (service, wait times, food quality) rather than stopping at a classification metric.